ColaCheng/AndroidTabLayoutWithViewPager/README.md

 ### Create Fragment

-We define the XML layout(`res/layout/fragment_content.xml`) for the fragment which will be displayed on screen when a particular tab is selected:
+We define the XML layout(`res/layout/fragment_content.xml`) for the fragment which will be displayed on screen when a particular tab is selected.
 ```xml
 <FrameLayout xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:tools="http://schemas.android.com/tools" android:layout_width="match_parent"